Frimkron/djangogirlsmcr-tutorial/deploy/README.md

 Hit **Save** and then go back to the **Web** tab.

 We're all done!
 Hit the big green **Reload** button and you'll be able to go view your application.
-You'll find a link to it at the top of the page. (https://yourname.pythonanywhere.com)
+You'll find a link to it at the top of the page (https://yourname.pythonanywhere.com).

 ## Debugging tips